SagarPatel43/ShopifyChallenge/README.md

 3. Click `Upload Images` and select any image files you want to upload

 From here you could:
-* Try to search bar to filter your images
+* Enter a search query and hit enter for results
 * Click on an image to expand
 * Delete an image using the delete icon
 * Login as another user
+* Login as an ADMIN and navigate to "/statistics" to view statistics page